jpkrohling/nuvinha/README.md

 ### Optional features

 - ownCloud with automatic provision of EBS volume for storage
-- New Relic monitoring
+- New Relic server monitoring
 - Accept emails only via secure means (ie: SSL or with STARTTLS).
 It is enabled by default, and you might want to disable it for maximum compatibility with other servers (see the `postfix` recipe).

 ## Roadmap

 - OpenDKIM
-- EBS provisioning for MariaDB data
+- New Relic application monitoring
 - Detecting if the deployment is being made on EC2 and skip the EBS provisioning if it's not EC2
 - OpenLDAP for account information storage and integration with Postfix, Dovecot and ownCloud
 - Jabber server